Grimur12/VNL1_24_H7/DOCS/Github Manual.md

 - Code Reviews
   1) After you’ve created a Pull Request, your team members will be notified and can review your changes.
-  2) Reviewers can leave comments on specific lines of code, suggest changes, or approve the changes.
+  2) Reviewers can leave comments on the code, suggest changes, or approve the changes.
-  3) To leave a comment, simply click on the Pull Request and type your feedback in the comment box.
+  3) To leave a comment, click on the Pull Request and type your feedback in the comment box on the bottom of the screen.
-  4) If reviewers suggest changes, you can modify your code locally, commit the changes, and push them to the same branch.
+  4) If reviewers suggest changes, you (the one who created the pull request) can modify your code locally, commit the changes, and push them to the same branch.
 The Pull Request will automatically update with the new changes.
   5) Once the reviewers approve the changes, the Pull Request can be merged into the main branch.
-  6) After merging, you may delete the feature branch if it is no longer needed, and everyone can pull the updated code from the main branch.
+  6) After merging, you may delete the branch if it is no longer needed, and everyone can pull the updated code from the main branch.

 ## "Branching" and "Merging"